Campanian Archipelago: Extent

 Most of these minor islets belong to Naples as well, except the Sirenuse (Galli), which belong to the Province of Salerno.

 History

 The ancient name of this archipelago was the Parthenopaean Islands (Isole Partenopee, from Parthenope, the ancient name of Naples).
 It originally included the Pontine Islands, which are now considered an archipelago in its own right.

 Megaride Islet, home to Castel dell'Ovo, used to be an island – albeit very near the coastline – in this archipelago.
 However, it is now a peninsula attached directly to the mainland.

+Ecology

+The archipelago is part of a major habitat for Mediterranean sperm whales and has been proposed as a marine mammal protected area as a result.